-Apologies that it’s been so long since our post about the passage down to San Francisco.
+Apologies that it’s been so long since my post about the passage down to San Francisco.
 After the excitement (both good and bad – see earlier post) of coming under the Golden Gate Bridge, we enjoyed a week of being anchored off Sausalito among local live-aboard characters and fellow transient voyagers.
-The anchorage itself was a little rolly, exposed as it is to the whole bay across to San Francisco itself, but you can’t argue with a free place to keep a boat in California!
+The anchorage itself was a little rolly, exposed as it is to the whole bay across to San Francisco, but you can’t argue with a free place to keep a boat in California.

 Then it was time to cross the Bay to the city itself, where we were going to attend the Cruising Club of America’s (CCA) Fall Meeting and dinner.

-The only sad note to our time in San Francisco was that the wildfires started while we were in Sausalito.
+Unfortunately, during our time in San Francisco, the wildfires started that have been so devastating for Northern California.
 We woke up the morning after they’d begun, disoriented by the sun glowing deep red behind all the smoke and with CELESTE covered in ash.
-We were obviously worried for the people we know who live in the area affected by the fires, and fortunately they were all okay, although one of them lost his home.
-It was certainly a tough autumn for California.
+I was very worried for the people I know who live in the area affected by the fires, and fortunately they were all okay, although one of them lost his home.
+It was certainly a tough autumn for poor California.

 We had originally arranged to sail CELESTE up the Napa River and haul her out for bottom painting there, but we decided to change our plans when the fires started.
 So instead, after the CCA event, we turned the bow west to sail back through the Golden Gate.
 This time the whole waterway was clear of traffic and we could enjoy the moment thoroughly, in full daylight with a light westerly breeze.